-ART IV Modern & Contemporary Art - 91123 Prerequisite: Art II and Art III plus approval by art teacher
+ART IV Modern & Contemporary Art - 91123 Prerequisite: Art II and Art III

 An exciting and dynamic advanced class designed for those students with a definite interest in art.
 Students will develop an awareness of art history, criticism, and studio skills in a variety of mediums.
 Areas of focus will include modern and contemporary art styles, movements, and techniques.
 This is a highly recommend course for all serious junior and senior art students.